mayankkushal/obsidian-expense-tracker/README.md

-# Obsidian Simple PTA
+# Obsidian Expense Tracker

-Welcome to Simple PTA, your personal finance tracker within Obsidian!
+Welcome to Expense Tracker, your personal finance tracker within Obsidian!

 ## Transaction

 ### Structure of Transactions
-Simple PTA uses a simple, text-based format for recording transactions.
+Expense Tracker uses a simple, text-based format for recording transactions.
 Each transaction consists of three parts:

 1. **Date**: The date of the transaction, written in the format YYYY-MM-DD.
 2. **Description**: A short description of the transaction.